angular/angular/src/lib/paginator/paginator.md

-`<md-paginator>` is a navigation for pages information, typically used with a table.
+`<md-paginator>` provides navigation for paged information, typically used with a table.

 <!-- example(paginator-overview) -->